 While the above term is thrown around as a way to divert your eyes in one direction or another, we find that it describes what we do at Path quite well.

-To be a gourmet coffee or artisan coffee roaster, you need to focus on every step of the process.
+To be a coffee roaster, you need to focus on every step of the process.
 That means you are sourcing your coffee from sustainable farms that care about the environment and quality throughout their entire operation.
 It also means that you, as the roaster choose to showcase coffees that stand out and are unique and approachable.
 There is nothing worse than a truly “challenging” coffee.

 How you roast your coffee also plays a significant role in being known as an artisan coffee roaster.
 While many roasters turn beans brown, we at Path use the most sophisticated coffee roaster, the Loring S15 Falcon, and Cropster roasting software to dial in each coffee bean.
 This means that your coffee will extract better and taste extraordinary.